 Trump May Look Like He's Winning The Trade War, But Hurdles Remain

-At a glance, U.S. President Donald Trump appears to be winning the trade war he unleashed after returning to the White House in January, bending major trading partners to his will, imposing double-digit tariff rates on nearly all imports, narrowing the trade deficit, and raking in tens of billions of dollars a month in much-needed cash for federal government coffers.
+(MENAFN- Gulf Times) At a glance, US President Donald Trump appears to be winning the trade war he unleashed after returning to the White House in January, bending major trading partners to his will, imposing double-digit tariff rates on nearly all imports, narrowing the trade deficit, and raking in tens of billions of dollars a month in much-needed cash for federal government coffers.

-On inauguration day, the effective U.S. tariff rate was about 2.5%.
+On inauguration day, the effective US tariff rate was about 2.5%.
 It has since jumped to somewhere between 17% and 19%, according to a range of estimates.
-The Atlantic Council estimates it will edge closer to 20%, the highest in a century, with higher duties taking effect on Thursday.
+The Atlantic Council estimates it will edge closer to 20%, the highest in a century.

 American consumers have shown themselves to be more resilient than expected, but some recent data indicate the tariffs are already affecting jobs, growth and inflation.